Using Oracle Ksplice in Oracle Linux

 command performs the same action of removing an individual update.

-To prevent Ksplice from applying updates automatically when you perform a system reboot, create a disable
+Create a 'disable' file to prevent Ksplice from automatically applying updates when performing a system reboot.

 sudo touch /etc/uptrack/disable